owain-je/kubernetes-ovn-heterogeneous-cluster/demo/README.md

 ## Build images

+Since we are not caching the Windows Containers images to be used for this demo, you'll need to build them on every Windows node, as follows:

 ### redis-master

 There is no need to build an image since the official `redis:3.0-nanoserver` will be used.